prajwel/aafitrans/README.md

 ### Parameters:
 - `source`: An iterable of (x, y) coordinates of the source control points.
 - `target`: An iterable of (x, y) coordinates of the target control points.
-- `max_control_points`: The maximum number of control point-sources to find the transformation.
+- `max_control_points`: Default value is 50.
+The maximum number of control point-sources to find the transformation.
-- `ttype`: The type of Transform to be estimated.
+- `ttype`: Default value is `similarity`.
+The type of Transform to be estimated.
+One of the following should be set: {‘euclidean’, similarity’, ‘affine’, ‘piecewise-affine’, ‘projective’, ‘polynomial’}.
+For details, see [scikit-image documentation](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.estimate_transform).
 - `pixel_tolerance`: The maximum residual error for the estimated tranform.
 - `min_matches`: The minimum number of matches to be found.
+A value of 1 refers to 1 triangle, corresponding to 3 pairs of coordinates.
 - `num_nearest_neighbors`: The number of nearest neighbors of a given star (including itself) to construct the triangle invariants.
 - `kdtree_search_radius`: The default is 0.02.
 This radius is used to find nearest neighbours while conducting a KD tree search of invariant features.
 - `n_samples`: The minimum number of data points to fit the model to.
+A value of 1 refers to 1 triangle, corresponding to 3 pairs of coordinates.
 - `get_best_fit`: Whether to minimize the total error.
 - `seed`: Seed value for Numpy Random Generator.